gkampitakis/go-snaps/README.md

 ---
 ```

-`TestID` is the test name plus an increasing number ( allowing to do multiple calls
-of `MatchSnapshot` inside a test ).
+`TestID` is the test name plus an increasing number to allow multiple calls of `MatchSnapshot` in a single test.

 ```txt
 [TestSimple/should_make_a_map_snapshot - 1]